 Trauma-Informed Design: Mental Health and Renovation

 What if the walls of your home could actively support your mental wellbeing?
 For Dutch homeowners, a renovation has long been about creating more space, boosting property value, or updating a dated aesthetic.
 But a profound new trend is reshaping the very purpose of our living spaces.
 Moving beyond the buzz of minimalist kitchens and bold colour palettes, a growing movement is applying the principles of trauma-informed care to interior design.
 This isn’t just another fleeting trend; it’s a fundamental rethinking of how our built environment affects our nervous system.
 For anyone planning a home renovation in the Netherlands, this approach offers a powerful framework to create a sanctuary that doesn’t just look good, but feels genuinely safe and restorative.
+If you are considering a renovation or a full home transformation, this philosophy can also be integrated into larger projects such as private house construction, where emotional comfort and long-term wellbeing can be designed from the ground up.

 Basic Concepts: The Language of Sanctuary

 To understand this shift, we first need to decode its core principles.
 Trauma-informed design isn’t about diagnosing residents or treating a condition.
-Instead, it’s a preventative, human-centric approach that assumes a spectrum of human experience and designs to support it.
+Instead, itโs a preventative, human-centric approach that assumes a spectrum of human experience and designs to support it.

 - Trauma-Informed Design: An architectural and design philosophy that creates environments which promote safety, empowerment, and wellbeing.
 It uses space to reduce potential stressors and support emotional regulation.